 Yet NDBs and others in the region face barriers to increasing LCR investment on their own account, let alone catalyzing additional private capital.
 These include, for example:

 - Insufficient risk-adjusted returns;

 - Conservative investment mandates that cause capital to be deployed elsewhere;

 - Risk perception of climate finance investments; and

 - Challenges in identifying and assessing risks and structuring financing solutions.

-So, what is a GIB and how might it help?
+So, what is a Green Investment Bank and how might it help?

 Like what you’re reading?
 Sign up to our free weekly newsletter for more key stories in climate finance.

 Where they exist, GIBs have been successful in mainstreaming new technologies and business models, and crowding-in private capital.
 For example, the Connecticut Green Bank was an early lead funder for local deployment of rooftop solar, and after building a sufficient portfolio of these investments played a key role in bundling these projects for institutional investors, providing such investors access to projects for which appetite to invest directly had been lacking.
 In addition, with US$88 million in equity and mezzanine investments, Japan’s Green Finance Organisation (GFO) has supported renewable energy projects valued at US$904 million – a 9:1 leverage ratio – through year-end 2016.
 The only emerging market GIB, GreenTech Malaysia, has supported 272 projects valued at US$700 million through April 2017 and in doing so has brought 28 new domestic lenders into the sector.
 GIBs in New York, Australia and the United Kingdom have similar success stories in their targeted sub sectors.